dbriemann/glyph-zero/README.md

 ```
 [Theme]
     Name            = string                # name of the template, must match directory name
-    IndexTemplate   = Template              # the template used to render index.html
+    IndexTemplate   = Template              # the template used to render index.html and an index page for each label
     IssueTemplate   = Template              # the template used to render a single issue
     OtherTemplates  = []Template            # the rest of the templates used in the theme
     Custom          = dict[string]:generic  # a dictionary that allows definition of custom key/value pairs